 “A complex set of natural, interconnected elements on which a habitat’s survival depends directly or indirectly.”
 From dictionary.com

-As we looked more deeply into this concept, we identified two interdependent components of an Organizational Ecosystem that seemed “true and useful” in creating awareness and conversation about any team or organization’s unique context.
-The two components are the Ecosystem Dimensions and Ecosystem Levers.
+As we looked more deeply into this concept, we identified three interdependent components of an Organization Ecosystem that seemed “true and useful” in creating awareness and conversation about any team or organization’s unique context.
+The three components are the Ecosystem Dimensions, Ecosystem Levers and Ecosystem States.